Chapter 14 : Familiar Faces

 The students all started to go down for breakfast when Hermione, Ginny, Lavender, and Parvati came strolling down the stairs to join them.
 Parvati glanced at the boys for a moment, each of whom were staring expectantly at her.

-‘Well, come on, are we going to eat or not?
+‘Are we going to eat or not?
 I’m sorry I embarrassed you on the pitch yesterday, Weasley.
 Now will you let it go.’
 Ron stared incredulous at her.

 ‘Are you even going to look at the try-out results?’ he cried at her.